 In 2013 the Upper Makefield Fire Company entered into an agreement with St’ Mary’s Hospital to provide living space and garage space to house an ambulance.
 On February 1, 2014 Squad 172 started operations at Station 71 (On Taylorsville Road) under the direction of Chief Chris Reif and Doctor Gary Zimmer.
 Squad 172 provides 24 hour ALS Coverage to the residents of Upper Makefield Township with a crew of at least 1 Paramedic and 1 EMT on duty at all times.

 In January 2015 the Upper Makefield Fire Company entered into an agreement with Rosenbauer USA for the purchase of a Rescue Engine to replace the current Rescue 71.
-Construction of the new Rescue 71 will be completed in the beginning of 2016.
-The new Rescue 71 will be equipped with updated state of the art hydraulic rescue tools from Holmatro.
-The Rescue will also have a Compressed Air Foam System (CAFS) in the pump to assist with firefighting efforts.
-This will be 2nd apparatus to have CAFS technology and upon Rescue 71’s arrival the current Engine 71 (2006 Pierce) will be relocated to Station 81 so that each Firehouse will have a CAFS pumper and a Tanker to serve the residents.
+Construction of the new Rescue 71 was completed in the beginning of 2016.
+The new Rescue 71 is equipped with updated state of the art hydraulic rescue tools from Holmatro.
+The Rescue also has a Compressed Air Foam System (CAFS) in the pump to assist with firefighting efforts.
+This will be 2nd apparatus to have CAFS technology.
+With Rescue 71’s arrival, the current Engine 71 (2006 Pierce) has been relocated to Station 81 so that each Firehouse will have a CAFS pumper and a Tanker to serve the residents.

 |ALL TIME UMFC FIREHOUSES|

 |1||1086 General Hamilton Rd @ Saxton Brothers Excavating

 1st Truck kept here until Fire House built – 1940 Mack

 From 1967 to 1968

 |2||1099 Rt.
 532 @ McKissics ARCO Gas Station

 2nd Truck kept here until Fire House built – 1946 Hahn